 - seasoned crackers

-- Layer into oven safe dish and bake for 30 minutes.
+- Layer into oven safe dish, top with extra cheese if desired and bake for 30 minutes.
 Broil for 3-5 minutes or until cheese is golden.

 - Serve with choice of crackers, toasted bread, or just eat it by the spoon.